kyletolle/everything-wordpress/README.md

 render a Markdown post properly.

-Since this requires an `everything` repo, we expect that there's a directory for the post that has a name and an `index.md` and an `index.yaml` under it.
+Since this requires an `everything` repo, we expect that there's a directory for the post.
+The directory's name will be be the command line argument to this application.

+This directory must then also have an `index.md` and an `index.yaml` within it.

-`index.md` is the post's content, written in Markdown.
+- `index.md` is the post's content, written in Markdown.
+  - The first line must be the blog's title in the format: `# Blog Title Here`
+  - The second line must be empty
+  - The third line through the end is the content for the post.
-`index.yaml` is the post's metadata, written in YAML, which must have a `public` key with a value of `true` to indicate this post should be published.
+- `index.yaml` is the post's metadata, written in YAML
+  - In order to publish the post, it must have a `public` key with a value of `true`.

-The directory's name is what will be be the command line argument to this application, and serves as the blog post's title.
+  - You must also have a YAML sequence (array) of categories.
+There must be at least one category.

 ## Publishing a Post